Skip to content

 For the person who just wants a dependable bank that lasts, the Anker MagGo Slim 10K is our top pick.
 Anker states that it pushes 15W wireless and 30W wired over USB-C, packs 10,000mAh into a 0.58-inch body, and uses aerogel insulation to stay cool under sustained load.

-In our testing, it recharged the iPhone 17 Pro from 20 percent to full with charge to spare, and the magnetic grip never slipped during a packed commute.
+Its capacity recharges an iPhone 17 Pro from a low battery to full with charge to spare, and the magnetic grip stays put during a packed commute.
 It’s rated for the iPhone 12 through 15 at full 15W magnetic speed, and it still charges the 16 and 17 wirelessly at 15W.
 To refill it fast, pair it with a GaN charger for iPhone 16 rated at 30W.

 The reason this is the everyday default is balance.
 Capacity, thickness, and safety all land in a good place.